pow-auth/pow/guides/CUSTOM_CONTROLLERS.md

     get "/signup", RegistrationController, :new, as: :signup
     post "/signup", RegistrationController, :create, as: :signup
-    get "/login", SessionsController, :new, as: :login
+    get "/login", SessionController, :new, as: :login
-    post "/login", SessionsController, :create, as: :login end
+    post "/login", SessionController, :create, as: :login end

   scope "/", MyAppWeb do
     pipe_through [:browser, :protected]

-    delete "/logout", SessionsController, :create, as: :logout end
+    delete "/logout", SessionController, :delete, as: :logout end

   # ... routes